Travelport-xx/travelport-uapi-tutorial/index.md

 }
 ```

 The code in `main()` above follows exactly the pattern explained in the programming model section: we set up a `PingReq` object with the proper parameters and then pass them through to the uAPI via the ping port.
-The only unexpected part of this simple example is the call to `WSDLService.getPing()` that returns the ping port object.  `WSDLService` is a helper class that has been provided with the tutorial to simplify things and allow you to focus on the essential parts of the uAPI and not the details...
+The only unexpected part of this simple example is the call to `WSDLService.getPing(false)` that returns the ping port object.
+The false parameter indicates that you do want a copy of the XML input and output sent to the console; setting this to true can often help your understanding of what is happening! `WSDLService` is a helper class that has been provided with the tutorial to simplify things and allow you to focus on the essential parts of the uAPI and not the details...

 ### The Details